-If you’re not quite ready for grilling season to be over yet, get your grill fix with this delicious and healthy Grilled Chicken Fajita Salad with Honey Lime Dressing!
-Super healthy, easy to make and full of amazing Mexican flavour, this Grilled Chicken Fajita Salad is Paleo and low FODMAP with an easy Whole30 option.
+Get your grill fix with this delicious and healthy Low FODMAP* Grilled Chicken Fajita Salad with Honey Lime Salad Dressing!
+Super healthy, easy to make and full of amazing Mexican flavor, this Grilled Chicken Fajita Salad is Paleo and low FODMAP* with an easy Whole30 option.

 Sometimes, things don't go as planned, and you end up posting a summer recipe at the beginning of October, one week before Canadian Thanksgiving.
 I had originally planned on posting this recipe the last week of August, but due to taking on too much while grieving the loss of my dad, I started suffering from burnout and had to take a few weeks off to recover.

-Fajitas are commonly made on a stove top, but I'm telling you: the flavour the grill brings to fajitas is unparalleled.
-The char flavour you get from the grill combined with the spices and lime from the marinade give you this perfect, tangy, flavour-filled bite.
-Add the Honey Lime Dressing (or some Dairy-Free Homemade Ranch Dressing if you're doing a Whole30) and each bite of this Grilled Chicken Fajita Salad is just divine.
+Fajitas are commonly made on a stove top, but I'm telling you: the flavor the grill brings to fajitas is unparalleled.
+The char flavor you get from the grill combined with the spices and lime from the marinade give you this perfect, tangy, flavor-filled bite.
+Add the Low FODMAP Honey Lime Salad Dressing (or some Low FODMAP Ranch Dressing if you're doing a Whole30) and each bite of this Low FODMAP Grilled Chicken Fajita Salad is just divine.

-The Grilled Chicken Fajita Salad on its own without the Honey Lime Dressing is Paleo, Whole30 and low FODMAP.
-Add the Honey Lime Dressing, and it's no longer Whole30 compliant due to the honey; however, you can substitute my Dairy-Free Homemade Ranch Dressing and have an equally delicious salad that is also Whole30 compliant.
+The Low FODMAP Grilled Chicken Fajita Salad on its own without the Low FODMAP Honey Lime Dressing is Paleo, Whole30 and low FODMAP.
+Add the Low FODMAP Honey Lime Dressing, and it's no longer Whole30 compliant due to the honey; however, you can substitute my Low FODMAP Ranch Dressing and have an equally delicious salad that is also Whole30 compliant.

 This recipe calls for one yellow and one red bell pepper.
 Yellow peppers have not yet been tested by Monash University.
 While I am able to tolerate them, everyone is different.
 If you don't know how you might react to yellow peppers and wish to err on the side of caution, use two red peppers instead of one red and one yellow.